kcarnold/cs344/content/units/07embedding/_index.md

 - Models for tabular data
   - *Skim* {{<fastbook num="9" nbname="09_tabular.ipynb">}}
     - Focus on what kinds of models are used (decision tree, random forest) and the `sklearn` API for them (`fit()` and `predict()`).
   - {{<fastvideo num="6">}} discusses how to train and use a useful and powerful *non-neural* machine learning model called Random Forests (and gradient boosting, aka, XGBoost and LightGBM).
-We'll work with these a bit next week.

 ## Class Meetings